Auto insurers on blast for billions in the bank

 Drivers who haven’t done any comparison shopping over the last six months could be overpaying by more than $1,000 per year.

-With a free quote-comparing service, you could find a better price in just a few minutes.
+Comparing quotes could help you find a better price in just a few minutes.